Genesis 1: A Commentary

 (2:2-3) “By the seventh day God completed His work which He had done, and He rested on the seventh day from all His work which He had done.
 3 Then God blessed the seventh day and sanctified it, because in it He rested from all His work which God had created and made.”

-Day-Age Perspective: These proponents note a conspicuous absence of the repeated language of “there was evening and there was morning.”
+Day-Age Perspective: These proponents note the conspicuous absence of the language “there was evening and there was morning.”
 If this language is so crucial to warrant a literal 24-hour day, then why doesn’t it appear on Day Seven?
 The Bible teaches that God has continued to rest to this very day (Ps.
 95:7-11; Jn.
 5:16-18; Heb.
 4:1-11).
-This adds further support to the concept that the days of Genesis are not 24-hours but long ages of time.
+This adds further support to the concept that the days of Genesis were not 24-hours, but long ages of time.
 Ross writes, “Jesus’ appeal is that He is honoring the Sabbath the same way His Father does.
-That is, His Father works “to this very day” even though “this very day” is part of His Sabbath rest.
+That is, His Father works ‘to this very day’ even though ‘this very day’ is part of His Sabbath rest.
 God—both the Son and Father—honors His Sabbath by ceasing from creation work.
-God’s Sabbath (seventh creation day) does not preclude His healing people any more than it precludes a man from changing his baby’s diaper on Sunday.”[123]
+God’s Sabbath (seventh creation day) does not preclude His healing people any more than it precludes a man from changing his baby’s diaper on Sunday.”[154]

-Young Earth Perspective: Despite the fact that the “evening and morning” language is conspicuously absent, Sarfati refers to this as a “regular solar day.”[124]
-He states that this is because “God’s creation work was completed… God is still working, but he is not creating, in the Genesis 1 sense of the word.”[125]
+Young Earth Perspective: Despite the fact that the “evening and morning” language is conspicuously absent, Sarfati persists in referring to this as a “regular solar day.”[155]
+He states that “God’s creation work was completed… God is still working, but he is not creating, in the Genesis 1 sense of the word.”[156]

 [2] James M. Boice, Genesis: An Expositional Commentary (Grand Rapids, MI: Baker Books, 1998), p.28.